Jean-Marie Peretti

-Jean-Marie Peretti (born 1946) (also known as Jean-Marc Peretti) is a French organizational theorist, Professor at the ESSEC business school and in the University of Corsica Pasquale Paoli, management consultant and author, known for his work on human resources management.
+Jean-Marie Peretti (born 1946) (also known as Jean-Marc Peretti) is a French organizational theorist, Professor at the ESSEC business school and at the University of Corsica Pasquale Paoli, management consultant and author, known for his work on human resources management.

 Peretti graduated from ESSEC in 1967 and received his PhD in Management at the Institute of Political Studies in Paris in 1969.
-After his graduation Peretti has been working as management consultant.
+After his graduation, Peretti has been working as a management consultant.
 He was president of the Institut International de l'Audit Social from 1991 to 2000, and President of the French Association of Human Resource Management from 2001 to 2004.